alex-lt-kong/the-nitty-gritty/c-cpp/intersection/07_undefined-behaviors/README.md

   address taken" should mean the same.

-- One of gcc's possible behaviors: variables that are not explicitly initialized are implictly initialized as `0`.
+- One of gcc's possible behaviors: variables that are not explicitly initialized are implicitly initialized as `0`.

 ### [6.
 Float to unsigned integer conversion](./06_float-to-uint-conversion/)